Search

 The Vim Language (and Motions)

 It’s mainly for vim language/motions.
-Many believe, me included, that you need to know 1000 shortcuts.
-But when I realized it’s vim has a language and things are more like a grammar.
-I noticed that I only have to remember a couple of modes (Copying (or yanking) in Vim with y, deleting with d, pasting with p, changing with c) and shortcuts, which I can then combine.
-This made me want to try it, and I didn’t regret it.
+Many believe, me included that you need to know 1000 shortcuts.
+But when I realized that Vim has a language that works like grammar, things changed.
+I noticed that I only have to remember a couple of modes (Copying (or yanking) in Vim with y

 It is surprising to me; I use it even more for writing text than coding, which I think I will use it for.
 However, the efficiency of editing text with the precision of a surgeon is even more helpful when I edit and rearrange my blogs or books.